 - Promote and support assessment by providing education in best practices, recognition, information, research support and funding, and professional development opportunities.

 - Lead and support a periodic and university-wide assessment of programs to help improve the educational experience of our students and make recommendations to be shared with academic departments, learner support units, and the provost on areas for improvement.

 - Seek to align assessment, accreditation and program review processes and support WMU's departments with accreditation institutions/bodies where appropriate.

 Roles of the committee, deans, divisional directors, vice president for student affairs and Office of the Provost in the lifecycle of departmental and program assessment plans and processes.

-- The committee approves initial assessment plans.
+- The committee assists with the development and revision of assessment plans.

-- The provost and vice president for student affairs will be kept abreast of the work of the committee via an annual report.
+- WMU leadership, including the provost, the vice president for student affairs and the vice president for diversity and inclusion, will be kept abreast of the work of the committee via an annual report.

 Assessment Mentor Program

 The Assessment Mentor Program is designed to provide help for those would like assistance in learning more about assessment of student learning, developing an assessment plan, restructuring and/or rewriting student learning outcomes and more.
 The University Assessment Steering Committee has identified several mentors who are available for faculty members and departments to work with to assist them with their assessment efforts.
 If you are interested, please contact Karen Stokes Chapo and she can connect you with a mentor: firstname.lastname@example.org